 - The proposed building will entail the removal of vegetation and trees within the central area but retaining the more prominent boundary trees.
 The most notable tree is T2 Ash.
-The tree is Category B but has a low amenity value.
-Its loss will have a negligible impact on the wider landscape and it can be easily compensated for with new planting and/or management of the boundary vegetation, should the Highways Department insist on its removal. - 6.3 Some minor pruning may be required to ensure that clearance of the proposed building is adequate, but this will be at a low level and not lead to the decline of the trees.
+The tree is Category R and has a medium amenity value.
+Its loss would have a negligible impact on the wider landscape and it can be easily compensated for with new planting and/or management of the boundary vegetation should its removal be required by the Highways authority on the grounds of overhanging and safety. - 6.3 Some minor pruning may be required to ensure that clearance of the proposed building is adequate, but this will be at a low level and not lead to the decline of the trees.
 The works could be justified as part of the management of the existing site regardless of the proposed development.